 291 Commonwealth was designed by Allen and Kenway, architects, and built in 1884-1885 by David Connery & Co., masons and builders, and McNeil Brothers, carpenters, as the home of hide and leather dealer William Henry Allen and his wife, Adeline Amanda (Smith) Allen.
 He is shown as the owner on the original building permit application, dated May 2, 1884.

 Adeline Allen purchased the land for 291 Commonwealth on April 2, 1883, from real estate dealer Henry Whitwell.
 It was part of a 190 foot parcel running west from the corner of Commonwealth he had purchased on April 1, 1872, from a real estate investment trust formed by Grenville Temple Winthrop Braman, Henry Dwight Hyde, and Frank William Andrews.
 The parcel was part of one of several tracts of land purchased by the trust on March 1, 1872, from the Boston Water Power Company.

 By the 1898-1899 winter season, William and Adeline Allen were joined at 291 Commonwealth by her sister, Eliza D. (Smith) Bartlett, the widow of John B. Bartlett.
 She continued to live with them until her death in August of 1903.

 William Allen died in November of 1903.
 Adeline Allen continued to live at 291 Commonwealth until her death in June of 1911.
-In her will, she left 291 Commonwealth to their only child, William Lothrop Allen.
-He was a hide and leather dealer with his father; the firm was dissolved in 1908 and he retired.
-He and his wife, Margaret (Converse) Allen, lived in Chestnut Hill.
+In her will, she left 291 Commonwealth to William Lothrop Allen, who continued to be a hide and leather dealer until 1908, when he retired.
+William and Margaret (Converse) Allen, lived in Chestnut Hill.
 He leased 291 Commonwealth to others.

 In 1912, 291 Commonwealth was the home of Henry Hornblower, a stock and bond broker, and his wife, Hattie Frances (Wood) Hornblower.
 They had lived in Arlington in 1911.
 By 1913, they had moved to 170 Beacon.